CryptoProjectDev/SedoMiner/README.md

     * Input an ETH account and associated private key.
     * You can specify the address and port of your node in the `.ini` file, or on the command line.
     * You can enable gas price bidding.  (see comments in the file).
 Note that enabling this feature does not guarantee that you will win every bid.
 Network latency will sometimes result in failed transactions, even if you 'out-bid' the other transaction.
-* You can leave the .INI file in the executable folder,  or you can move it to `C:\Users\[USER]\AppData\Local\tokenminer` on Windows, or `$HOME/.config/tokenminer` on Linux.
+* You can leave the .INI file in the executable folder,  or you can move it to `C:\Users\[USER]\AppData\Local\SedoMiner` on Windows, or `$HOME/.config/SedoMiner` on Linux.
 If that folder path does not exist, you will need to create it manually.
 If for some reason that file exists at both locations, the one in the executable folder will take precedence.
 * **WINDOWS ONLY**: download and install both the [VC 2013 Redistributable](https://www.microsoft.com/en-ca/download/details.aspx?id=40784) and the [VC 2015 Redistributable](https://www.microsoft.com/en-ca/download/details.aspx?id=48145)
 * Double-click on the file `list-devices.bat`.
 Examine the screen output and verify your GPU's are recognized.
 Pay special attention to the PlatformID.
 If it is anything other than 0, you will need to edit the `start-mining.bat` file and change the `--opencl-platform <n>` argument.
 * Start POOL MINING by double-clicking on `start-mining.bat`.
-* Start SOLO MINING with `tokenminer.exe -S -G`.
+* Start SOLO MINING with `SedoMiner.exe -S -G`.
 This assumes you've specified the node address in the .INI file.
 * **COOLING**: Please note that SEDO-miner does not have any features to set fan speeds or regulate cooling, other than shutting down if things get too hot.
 Usually the AMD drivers do a pretty good job in that regard, but sometimes they don't.
 It is your responsibility to monitor your fan speeds and GPU temperatures.
 If the AMD drivers aren't setting fan speeds high enough, you may need to use a 3rd part product,  like Speedfan or Afterburner.

 #### Configuration Details ####